usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.3.1 Physical Access {#s-6-3-1}

-The PIV Card CAN be used to authenticate the cardholder in a physical access control environment.
+The PIV Card can be used to authenticate the cardholder in a physical access control environment.
 For example, a federal facility may have physical entry doors that have human guards at checkpoints, or may have electronic access control points.